Bengali cuisine: Sweets

-Roshogolla
+Chomchom

+Chomchom originated from Tangail District.
+Chamcham, an oval-shaped brownish variety of chomchom from Porabari in Tangail District of modern-day Bangladesh, dates back to the mid-19th century.
+The unique taste has been attributed to the water in Porabari.

+Rosogolla

-Roshogolla, a Bengali traditional sweet, is one of the most widely consumed sweets in India.
+Rosogolla, a Bengali traditional sweet, is one of the most widely consumed sweets in India.
 It spread to Bengal in 1868.
-Chhana based sweets were introduced in Eastern India from about the 18th century; as the process and technology involved in synthesizing "Chhana" was introduced to the Indians by the Dutch in the 1790s.
+Chhana based sweets were introduced in Eastern India from about the 18th century; as the process and technology involved in synthesising "Chhana" was introduced to the Indians by the Dutch in the 1790s.
 The cottage cheese "schmierkase" was also known as Dutch cheese.
 The earlier versions of Rossogolla lacked binding capacity of the modern avatar that is well known and highly acclaimed today.
-This was due to the fact that the know-how involved in synthesizing such a sweet was unknown before being experimentally developed by Nobin Chandra Das and then constantly improved and further standardized by his successors.
+This was due to the fact that the know-how involved in synthesising such a sweet was unknown before being experimentally developed by Nobin Chandra Das and then constantly improved and further standardised by his successors.
 Furthermore, the "chhana" manufactured in those days was a coarse and granular variety and had low binding capacity.
 It was made by citric and ascorbic acid from natural fruit extracts.
 This type of "chhana" cannot be worked on to compact into any regular and firm shape for the purpose of sweet-making, leave alone making Rossogolla.
 This is because of a documented technological issue – lactic acid (extracted from whey) used to curdle milk now was introduced to India in the late 18th century by Dutch and Portuguese colonists (along with acetic acid).
 It is this method that creates the fine, smooth modern "chhana" with high binding capacity – which is now the staple raw material for Bengali confectioners.
 At present, Nobin Chandra Das is referred to have invented the spongy variant of rossogolla.

+Rasmalai

+Rasmalai is a popular sweet from Bengal, across South Asia.
+The sweet allegedly became popular when the Sen brothers opened Matri Bhandar in 1930 and shared their ancestral recipe at Tipperah district (now Comilla, Bangladesh) of the Bengal Province.
+Which has been granted a geographical indication (GI) in Bangladesh.
+Soon in the mid 20th century, Ras Malai became a regionally popular sweets across South Asia apart from Bengal.

+Sandesh

+Sandesh (Bengali: সন্দেশ Shôndesh) is a dessert, originating from the Bengal region in the eastern part of the Indian subcontinent, created with milk and sugar.
+Some recipes of sandesh call for the use of chhena or paneer (which is made by curdling the milk and separating the whey from it) instead of milk itself.